 Why Phishing Attacks are So Successful

 • Weak Email Security: Phishing attacks are successful largely because phishing emails are not always blocked from reaching the mailbox.
-This is down to weak email filtering and made worse by a technique called email spoofing.
+This is down to weak email filtering and is made worse by a technique called email spoofing.
 This allows attackers to forge the sender’s address.
 The wide scope of business email communication means that it would be impractical to have strict email settings.
 For example, to only accept emails from contacts or block certain file attachments.
 Even so, employees may still fall victim to internal spear phishing sent from a trusted account.
-As long as phishing emails land in the mailbox, there is always a chance of deceiving the recipient.
+As long as these emails land in the mailbox, there is always a chance of deceiving the recipient.

 • The Human Element: Phishing attacks belong to a category of cyber-attacks known as social engineering.
 Social engineering involves human interaction and tricking people into specific actions.
 Humans are considered the weak links in a computer network.
 Most employees have little to no knowledge of network security.
-This is down to a lack of cyber security training to raise security awareness and teach best practices.
+This is due to a lack of cybersecurity training to raise security awareness and teach best practices.
 However, even if employees have a certain degree of security awareness, it is almost impossible to be vigilant at all times.
 Sometimes you are simply in a rush or too tired to inspect every email.
 Attackers are acutely aware of this and exploit it in full.

 Best Practices to Avoid Falling for Phishing Attacks

-Verify the email’s authenticity
+Verify the Email’s Authenticity

 • Email Header